inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 # Multi-colored satin column Simulation

-We are talking simulation here, because it is not a single multicolored satin column, but a similar effect obtained by using several superimposed copies of the same satin column, simply using different random parameters.
+We are talking simulation here, because it is not a single multicolored satin column, but a similar effect obtained by using several superimposed copies of the same satin column, simply using different parameters settings.

 ## Let's start with a bicolor satin
 Let's come back to the "random" parameters of the satin columns.

 ### Random percentage of satin width  increase
 The "Random percentage of satin width  increase" parameter is a so-called asymmetric parameter because it is possible to apply it differently on the two rails.
-This  parameter accepts either a single value, in which case it is applied to each of the two rails; but also  two space separeted values, in which case the first is applied to the first rail, the second to the second rail.
+This  parameter accepts either a single value,  applied to each of the two rails or  two space separeted values, in which case the first is applied to the first rail, the second to the second rail.

 ![random increase_different_seeds](/assets/images/tutorials/multicolor_satin/random_increase_different_seeds.png)

 * When this parameter is set to 0, the column (in black) is made up of zig-zags traveling  between the two rails
 * When this parameter is set to 50,  each zig (or zag) of the column (in red) extends to the left and right by a value between 0 and 50% of the length of the zig.
 The new column is therefore irregularly widened , at most it can be twice as wide as the black one (50% on the left and 50% on the right), it is never narrower.
-* When this parameter is set to 0 50, the left side of the column (in green) is unchanged, but on the right it is extended up to a 50% additional length.
+* When this parameter is set to 0 50, the left side of the column (in green) is unchanged, but on the right it extends up to a 50% additional length.
-* When this parameter is set to 50 0, the column (in blue) is similar by swapping the roles of left and right.
+* When this parameter is set to 50 0, the column (in blue) is similar , just swapping left and right.
 * If we superimpose the three columns having a non-zero value for the parameter, the enlargement seems very random, the borders of the columns are very different, even if they are similar.

 What values ​​can be entered in this parameter?
 Ink/Stitch accepts any pair of numeric values ​​here.
-They can be positive or null, and they can exceed the value 100.
+They can be positive, null or  negative and they can exceed the value 100.
 However, if we can increase the zigs without limit, the reduction is de facto limited, at worst the zig would be a simple point on the center line.